WookieCode13/DemoSkills/STEPS.md

 - Create Security Group (EC2 > Security Groups)
   - Inbound rules: `HTTP (80/tcp)` from your IP, `SSH (22/tcp)` from your IP.

+- Create VPC (if needed)
+  - If you already have a default VPC with at least one public subnet, skip this section.
+If your VPC shows 0 subnets, create one of the following:
+  - Create default VPC: VPC console → Actions → Create default VPC (fastest).
+  - Or minimal public VPC: VPC → Create VPC → “VPC and more” → IPv4 CIDR `10.0.0.0/16`, AZs `1`, Public subnets `1`, Private subnets `0`, NAT gateways `0`.
+This creates an Internet Gateway and public route table for you.
+  - Using an existing VPC?
+Quick checks: has an Internet Gateway attached; public subnet’s route table has `0.0.0.0/0 → igw-…`; the subnet is associated to that route table; subnet setting “Auto-assign public IPv4” is Enabled (or enable public IP at launch).

 - Launch EC2 (EC2 > Launch Instance)
   - AMI: Amazon Linux 2023 (x86_64)
   - Instance type: `t3.micro`
   - Network: default VPC and a public subnet; Auto‑assign Public IP: Enabled
   - Security group: the one above
   - Key pair: create/download
+  - Launch instance

 - (Optional) Allocate Elastic IP (EC2 > Elastic IPs)
   - Allocate, then Associate to your instance (keeps DNS stable until teardown).